ZER-0-NE/Reinforcement-Learning_problems/README.md

 Here si represents the state, ai is the action and ri+1 is the reward after performing the action.
 The episode ends with terminal state sn (e.g. “game over” screen).
 A Markov decision process relies on the Markov assumption, that the probability of the next state si+1 depends only on current state si and performed action ai, but not on preceding states or actions.

+#### Discounted Future award:

+To perform well in the long term, we need to not only take into account the immediate awards but also the future rewards we are going to get.

+Given one run of Markov Decision Process, we can calcualte the total reward for one episode:

+`R=r1+r2+r3+…+rn`

 ### 1. CartPole
 #### Description: